 TUCSON, Ariz.
-(KGUN) — It all starts since birth, the skills to read.
+(KGUN) — It all starts at birth, the skills to read.
 "So, we know that a child's brain growth is almost 90% complete by the age of 5.
-So, we know all the experiences that are happening with children before 5 are very important for kindergarten readiness," said Ally Baehr with Make Way for Books is part of the nonprofit's misson to empower parents and remind them they already have what it takes.
+So, we know all the experiences that are happening with children before 5 are very important for kindergarten readiness," said Ally Baehr with Make Way for Books.

 Baehr with Make Way for Books is part of the nonprofits mission to empower parents and remind them they already have what it takes.